 Lymphedema Treatment

-We are located on the west side of Houston at the Energy Corridor, and easily accessible to those in Katy, Spring, Sugar Land, Bellaire, and other surrounding locations.
+Our clinic is conveniently located on the west side of Houston in the Energy Corridor, accessible to those in Katy, Spring, Sugar Land, Bellaire, and other surrounding areas.

 Unique for Patients With Lymphedema